sibeshkar/sibeshkar.github.io/content/notes/questions.md

 4. what happens in the brain when you read a joke, a story, or a sentence that evokes a strong a emotion?
 5. could thinking machines communicate, extend and form accumulating state in ways better than lossy context-sensitive grammars?
 6. what are the whales talking to each other about?
+7. Sapir–Whorf hypothesis : mechanistically, why/how could language effect the perception of reality/time?
+8. Are there custom languages that could be designed for thinking about particular problems (like CNC coding logic)?

 ## space exploration